canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

 Voilà!
 That's how we can use the Builder pattern to create test data for our unit tests.
 I hope you have more readable tests using the Builder pattern after reading this post.
 Remember, in your tests you should give enough details to your readers, but not too many to make your tests noisy.

-We used `DateTime.Now` in our tests, let's see how to handle that in a future post.
+We used `DateTime.Now` in our tests, let's see [how to write tests that use DateTime.Now]({% post_url 2021-05-10-WriteTestsThatUseDateTimeNow %}) in a future post.

 If you're new to unit testing, read [Unit Testing 101]({% post_url 2021-03-15-UnitTesting101 %}) to write your first unit tests in C# and  learn how to name your test with [these 4 naming conventions]({% post_url 2021-04-12-UnitTestNamingConventions %}).